okonomichiyaki/supercat/010-F01-steward.md

 : If bot is not First Regent and Imperial Council is "Decided", then Events are critical

 Summits
-: If bot is not the First Regent and the Imperial Council is "Decided", then always call a Summit.
+: If bot is not First Regent and the Imperial Council is "Decided", then always call a Summit.
 During the "Call to Order" phase, **Petition the Council**.

 <div class="pagebreak"> </div>